-What Zverev must learn, as we have already pointed out this fortnight, is to be more ruthless in the early rounds of a Grand Slam.
+What Zverev must lear is to be more ruthless in the early rounds of a Grand Slam.

-Too many five-setters have placed too much of a strain on his 21-year-old body, which began to show wear and tear at the business end of the tournament.
+Too many five-setters have placed too much of a strain on his 21-year-old body.

 However, Zverev can take some comfort from the fact that he reached his first Grand Slam quarter-final.
 And he will hope to do even better at Wimbledon.